ksha23/rating-app/README.md

 8. for the frontend, run "npm start"

 ## Things to do:

-1. Add global context for dining hall reviews?
-2. UI and CSS
+1. UI and CSS
-3. Sign in
+2. Sign in?
-4. Sorting
+3. Sorting
-5. Searching
+4. Searching
-6. Updating overall review count and average review
+5. Updating overall review count and average review
-7. Removing review references (maybe?)
+6. Removing review references (maybe?)
-8. Adding location data (intergrate google maps)
+7. Adding location data (intergrate google maps)
-9. Add upvote and downvote on reviews
+8. Add upvote and downvote on reviews